OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

 Attribute: crypto:force-aes-cbc
 """""""""""""""""""""""""""""""
-The *force-aes-cbc* elements enforces the use of the AES-CBC cipher algorithm.
+The :code:`force-aes-cbc` elements enforces the use of the AES-CBC cipher algorithm.
 This is disabled by default, which allows the configuration profile to control the cipher, or can allow the server to change the cipher via the Negotiable Crypto Parameters protocol (NCP).